xSylar7/recruitment/README.md

 ## Steps:

+1. In the `get_skills` function, add at least 3 random skills to the list
 1. In the `show_skills` function, print all the skills to the user, so that we can call this function before prompting the user to select from them.
     - The printed skills should be number from 1 ... n, where `n` is the length of the list (look into `enumerate`).
 2. In the `get_user_skills`, show the `skills` (received from the parameter) to the user.
 Prompt them to select 2 `skills` and return the two `skills` they selected in a list.